ehlesp/smallab-k8s-pve-guide/G004 - Host configuration 02 ~ UPS management with NUT.md

 11. Check if the NUT services are working properly with your UPS unit.

-    - `upscmd -l upsname`: this will list you the instant commands supported by the UPS unit named `upsname` (replace this with the name you gave to your UPS in point 5).
+    - `upscmd -l upsname`: this will list you the instant commands supported by the UPS unit named `upsname` (replace this with the name you gave to your UPS back in point 5).
 Below you can see its output with my UPS unit.

         ~~~bash
         $ upscmd -l apc